 Iida has exhibited her work at ArtXchange Gallery, King Street Station, the Mayor’s Gallery at Seattle City Hall, Shoreline City Hall, Virago Gallery, Tacoma Spaceworks and Sculpture Northwest.
 She is an Artist Trust GAP Grant recipient and received an Art Matters fellowship in 2017.
-Her work has been collected by the City of Seattle and she has been commissioned for public art by the City of Shoreline and the City of Seattle.
-She is currently working on a public art project for the Washington State Convention Center Addition, public art for Sound Transit, and a third project for Seattle's Office of Arts and Culture.
+Her work has been collected by the City of Seattle and she has been commissioned for public art by the City of Shoreline, Federal Way, Redmond, Bellevue, and the City of Seattle.
+She is currently working on a public art project for the Washington State Convention Center Addition, public art for Sound Transit, Seattle's Office of Arts and Culture, and more.

 Iida is the founder of Open Studio Cambodia which supports Cambodian emerging artists and leads contemporary art tours throughout the country.